ThatConference/that-gh-actions/README.md

 GitHub documentation on reusing workflows: [https://docs.github.com/en/actions/using-workflows/reusing-workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows)

-When switching over to these shared workflows, the name of the actions change and need to be updated in GitHub Branch `Status checks that are required`.
+When switching over to these shared workflows, the name of the actions change and need to be updated in GitHub settings > Branches > Branch protection rules > edit > `Status checks that are required`.

-For example, changing `build` to `Build Communications API / Build communications`
+For example, removing `build` and adding `Build Communications API / Build communications`.
+This name will depend on actual workflow names.

 Here is an example "caller" workflow: